SelfGrader: LLM Jailbreak Detection via Anchored Token-Level Logits: Problem Formulation and Our Proposed Method

 As discussed in Section~\ref{sec:relatedwork}, existing approaches to jailbreak detection often rely on computationally intensive internal features, require training a safety classifier, or depend on fragile textual matching strategies.
-To overcome these limitations, we propose \textbf{SelfGrader}, a lightweight and effective guardrail method that measures the safety of a user query $P$ by leveraging the token-level logit distribution produced by the guardrail model $\boldsymbol{\theta}_{\!D}$.
+To overcome these limitations, we propose {SelfGrader}, a lightweight and effective guardrail method that measures the safety of a user query $P$ by leveraging the anchored token-level logits produced by the guardrail model $\boldsymbol{\theta}_{\!D}$.

-{Logits provide much finer-grained information, i.e., the raw belief distribution over the entire vocabulary, than either generated text or classification labels.
-One can definitely look into the logits of safety-related keywords to identify the maliciousness or benignness of a user prompt.
-However, probing arbitrary safety-related keywords is unreliable: the keyword space is open-ended, highly context-dependent, and impossible to define comprehensively.}
+Logits preserve distributional information before decoding and thus can expose safety-related preferences that may be lost in generated text or discrete classification labels.
+A direct idea is to inspect the logits of safety-related words; however, such words form an open-ended and highly context-dependent set, making comprehensive coverage impractical.

-{We address this issue by restricting the safety–semantic evaluation space to a compact numerical domain defined by the logits of numerical tokens (NTs).
-The goal is to construct a closed, invariant, and task-aligned yet flexible numerical space that mitigates the instability of natural-language-based scoring. \textbf{For closeness}, instead of depending on ambiguous textual outputs, we encourage the model to map its hidden state onto a low-dimensional numerical axis, so that the logits over digit tokens serve as a direct, high-signal-to-noise readout of safety judgment. \textbf{For invariantness}, this representation enables stable extraction of maliciousness or benignness without being affected by linguistic ambiguity, prompt phrasing, or vocabulary gaps. \textbf{For flexibility}, NT logits are semantically neutral and do not impose any specific narrative form, allowing guardrail deployers to extend the NT space to arbitrary safety tasks with minimal modification.}
+We address this issue by projecting safety evaluation from the open-ended safety–semantic space to a compact numerical space defined by the logits of NTs.
+The goal is to construct a closed, rubric-aligned, and flexible numerical space that reduces the instability of natural-language-based scoring. \textbf{For closedness}, instead of depending on ambiguous textual outputs, we encourage the model to map its hidden state onto a low-dimensional numerical axis, so that the logits over NTs serve as a direct, high-signal-to-noise readout of safety judgment. \textbf{For rubric alignment}, we use ICL anchor examples to associate different regions of the NT scale with the user-specified safety rubric, encouraging the logits over NTs to reflect rubric-consistent maliciousness or benignness levels rather than arbitrary numerical preferences. \textbf{For flexibility}, NTs are not tied to specific safety labels or narrative forms by themselves, allowing guardrail deployers to re-anchor the numerical scale to different safety rubrics through prompt and ICL example design.

 Formally, SelfGrader includes the following three major steps (see Algorithm~\ref{alg:selfgrader} in Appendix~\ref{appendixsec:algo} for details):